- Scope of the Custom Checkout Fields Module of Booster for WooCommerce

 The Checkout Custom Fields module allows WooCommerce Store owners to add custom checkout fields to their shop.
 By enabling it, you can take various types of inputs from buyers.
 So, it becomes very easy for stores to send the collected information through the checkout page and save it to the backend for varying usage.

-Above all, if you want to display custom fields on “Thank you”, “View order”, or “Order Received” pages to take buyer input(s), the WooCommerce Checkout Custom Fields plugin will let you do that.
+Above all, if you want to display custom fields on “Thank you”, “View order”, or “Order Received” pages to take buyer input(s), the Checkout Custom Fields for WooCommerce plugin will let you do that.

 Collected data can be sent through email to store administrators and/or customers.

 Stores can display custom-added fields in billing, shipping, account, order notes, and other sections as preferred.
 These fields will be added before or after the existing checkout fields in your WooCommerce site.

 The accepted field data types are – Text field, number, text area, date picker, week picker, radio button, time picker, radio buttons, checkboxes, password, country, state, email, and phone number.
 The total number of custom fields being added to your shop’s checkout page can be set from the backend and is not limited by any constraints.